9_Rendering 3D Scenes

 As with the rectangle, our BoxGeometry

-Again, we will calculate half the values of each to get the $x$, $y$, and $z$ coordinates of the points since the origin of the box will be at the center of its volume.
+Again, we will calculate the $x$, $y$, and $z$ coordinates of the vertices from these parameters since the origin of the box will be at the center of its volume.

 As before, we need to be careful about the ordering of the vertices.
-Each triangle group must list the vertices in counterclockwise order with respect to the direction they are facing.
-For example, the front-facing side will have vertices in order of $(P4, P5, P7)$ and $(P4, P7, P6)$ but the vertices of the back-facing side will be in order of $(P1, P0, P2)$ and $(P1, P2, P3)$.
+Each triangle group must list the vertices in counterclockwise order with respect to the outward facing direction of the surface.
+For example, the front side of the box will have vertices in order of $(P4, P5, P7)$ and $(P4, P7, P6)$ but the vertices of the back-facing side will be in order of $(P1, P0, P2)$ and $(P1, P2, P3)$.
 It may be easier to visualize this if we “unfold” the 3D shape so all the surfaces are arranged facing towards the viewer on a flat plane.
 The resulting image is called a net diagram and it helps us to easily see the correct ordering of the vertices.

 Try it!